openwfm/JPSSdata/README.md

 		- SS - second
 	- days: integer, number of days of simulation.

-2) The fire detections can be visualized using the 'fire_detections.csv' file.
-Link this file into wrfxpy repository in https://github.com/openwfm/wrfxpy and run the csv2kmz.sh script as:

-	./csv2kmz.sh fire_detections.csv fire_detections.kmz

-	Generates a KMZ file with the square detections in order to be visualized in Google Earth application as a movie of fire detections.

-3) Run setup.py as:
+2) Run setup.py as:

 	$ python setup.py

 	Processes all the granules and creates the upper and lower bounds for the fire arrival time.
 It saves everything in a text file called 'result' and in a Matlab file called 'result.mat'.

-4) The Matlab file result.mat can be used to run the Multigrid method which are going to define a fire arrival time curve in between the upper and lower bounds as a rigid plate deformed by forces.
+5) The Matlab file result.mat can be used to run the Multigrid method which are going to define a fire arrival time curve in between the upper and lower bounds as a rigid plate deformed by forces.
 In order to do that, the next steps are necessary.

-5) Link the Matlab file 'result.mat' into the private fire_interpolation repository in:
+6) Link the Matlab file 'result.mat' into the private fire_interpolation repository in:

 	ssh://repo.openwfm.org/home/git/fire_interpolation

-6) Run in Matlab the script jpss_mg.m as:
+7) Run in Matlab the script jpss_mg.m as:

 	\>\> jpss_mg

 	Generates the fire arrival time in a 2D array called 'a' using the Multigrid technique and saves everything in a Matlab file called 'mgout.mat'.
 It shows in different figures the different levels and how they are changing all the time.

-7) Link back the Matlab file 'mgout.mat' into the JPSSData repository and run contline.py as:
+8) Link back the Matlab file 'mgout.mat' into the JPSSData repository and run contline.py as:

 	$ python contline.py